-Last Updated: June 2013
+Last Updated: January 2023

 Information You Provide to Us

-Information We Collect Automatically When You Use Our Services
+Information We Collect Automatically

-- Information Collected by Cookies and Other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or device.
-Cookies are small data files that are stored on your hard drive or in device memory that help us recognize users who have visited the Services previously and retain certain information, such as customer preferences and history.
-We also may collect information using web beacons (also called “tracking pixels”).
-Web beacons are electronic images that may be used in our Services or emails to help deliver cookies, count visits, understand usage and campaign effectiveness, and determine whether an email has been opened and acted upon.
-For more information about cookies and how to disable them, please see “Your Choices” below.
+- Information Collected by Cookies and Similar Tracking Technologies: We (and those who perform work for us) use tracking technologies, such as cookies and web beacons, to collect information about your interactions with the Services.
+Cookies are small data files stored on your hard drive or in device memory that help us improve our Services and your experience, see which areas and features of our Services are popular, and count visits.
+Web beacons (also known as ”pixel tags” or ”clear GIFs”) are electronic images that we use on our Services and in our emails to help deliver cookies, count visits, and understand usage and campaign effectiveness.
+For more information about cookies and how to disable them, see the Your Choices section below.

 Information We Collect from Other Sources